celery root preparation

 Cooked Delights

 Cooking transforms celery root, mellowing its flavour and softening its texture.
-It can be:
+It can be prepared in numerous ways:

 • Mashed: Boiled and mashed, either on its own or combined with potatoes, it creates a wonderfully smooth and flavourful side dish.
-It’s a lower-carb alternative to mashed potatoes.
+It’s a lower-carb alternative to mashed potatoes, a trend that has seen significant growth in the healthy eating market through 2025 and into 2026.

 • Soups and Stews: Added to hearty winter soups and stews, celery root lends depth and a subtle earthy flavour.
-It holds its shape well during long simmering times.
+It holds its shape well during long simmering times, making it ideal for slow-cooked dishes.

 When purchasing, look for firm, heavy roots with no soft spots or blemishes.
 A mature root will typically weigh between 1 to 2 pounds.